Early Years Curriculum

 Characteristics of Effective Teaching and Learning

 When planning and guiding children’s activities, we reflect on the different ways that children learn.
-This is about helping children to see themselves as competent learners and to develop their skills and abilities in learning to learn.
+This is about helping children to see themselves as competent learners, developing metacognition, and to develop their skills and abilities in learning to learn.
 Three characteristics of effective teaching and learning are:

 - playing and exploring – children investigate and experience things, and ‘have a go’